Mayankaenium20/Code-Internship-mini_projects/README.md

 # Code-Internship-mini_projects
-Simple python programs/ mini projects
+Simple python programs/ mini project.
+Is a simple beginner-friendly program to get you started with tkinter and pygame.

 Libraries to install before executing the two programs:
 For Alarm clock: